-If a school district is subject to property tax extension limitations as imposed under the Property Tax Extension Limitation Law, the State Board of Education shall calculate the Extension Limitation Equalized Assessed Valuation of that district.
+If a school district is subject to property tax extension imposed under the Property Tax Extension limitations as Limitation Law, the State Board of Education shall calculate the Extension Limitation Equalized Assessed Valuation of that district.
 For the 1999-2000 school year, the Extension Limitation Equalized Assessed Valuation of a school district as calculated by the State Board of Education shall be equal to the product of the district's 1996 Equalized Assessed Valuation and the district's Extension Limitation Ratio.
-Except as otherwise provided in this paragraph for a school district that has approved or does approve an increase in its limiting rate, for the 2000-2001 school year and each school year thereafter, the Extension Limitation Equalized Assessed Valuation of a school district as calculated by the State Board of Education shall be equal to the product of the Equalized Assessed Valuation last used in the calculation of general State aid and the district's Extension Limitation Ratio.
-If the Extension Limitation Equalized Assessed Valuation of a school district as calculated under this subsection (G)(3) is less than the district's equalized assessed valuation as calculated pursuant to subsections (G)(1) and (G)(2), then for purposes of calculating the district's general State aid for the Budget Year pursuant to subsection (E), that Extension Limitation Equalized Assessed Valuation shall be utilized to calculate the district's Available Local Resources under subsection (D).
-For the 2009-2010 school year and each school year thereafter, if a school district has approved or does approve an increase in its limiting rate, pursuant to Section 18-190 of the Property Tax Code, affecting the Base Tax Year, the Extension Limitation Equalized Assessed Valuation of the school district, as calculated by the State Board of Education, shall be equal to the product of the Equalized Assessed Valuation last used in the calculation of general State aid times an amount equal to one plus the percentage increase, if any, in the Consumer Price Index for all Urban Consumers for all items published by the United States Department of Labor for the 12-month calendar year preceding the Base Tax Year, plus the Equalized Assessed Valuation of new property, annexed property, and recovered tax increment value and minus the Equalized Assessed Valuation of disconnected property.
-New property and recovered tax increment value shall have the meanings set forth in the Property Tax Extension Limitation Law.
+Except as otherwise provided in this paragraph for a school district that has approved or does approve an increase in its limiting rate, for the 2000-2001 school year and each school year thereafter, the Extension Limitation Equalized Assessed Valuation of a school district as calculated by the State Board of Education shall be equal to the product of the Equalized Assessed

+Valuation last used in the calculation of general State aid and 1 2 the district's Extension Limitation Ratio.
+If the Extension 3 Limitation Equalized Assessed Valuation of a school district as calculated under this subsection (G)(3) is less than the 5 district's equalized assessed valuation as calculated pursuant (G)(2), then for purposes of 6 subsections (G)(1) and 7 calculating the district's general State aid for the Budget 8 Year pursuant to subsection (E), that Extension Limitation 9 Equalized Assessed Valuation shall be utilized to calculate the 10 district's Available Local Resources under subsection (D).
+For 11 the 2009-2010 school year and each school year thereafter, if a 12 school district has approved or does approve an increase in its 13 limiting rate, pursuant to Section 18-190 of the Property Tax 14 Code, affecting the Base Tax Year, the Extension Limitation 15 Equalized Assessed Valuation of the school district, as 16 calculated by the State Board of Education, shall be equal to 17 the product of the Equalized Assessed Valuation last used in the calculation of general State aid times an amount equal to 18 19 one plus the percentage increase, if any, in the Consumer Price 20 Index for all Urban Consumers for all items published by the United States Department of Labor for the 12-month calendar 21 22 year preceding the Base Tax Year, plus the Equalized Assessed 23 Valuation of new property, annexed property, and recovered tax increment value and minus the Equalized Assessed Valuation of 24 25 disconnected property.
+New property and recovered 26 increment value shall have the meanings set forth in the

+1 Property Tax Extension Limitation Law.